 Macau has so much to offer travelers of all ages, styles and budgets.
 This former Portuguese city reflects a mixture of cultural influences and is located just a short one-hour ferry ride from Hong Kong.
 Its giant casinos and malls on the Cotai Strip have earned Macau the nickname, Las Vegas of Asia.

-Realistically, unless you’re staying in Hong Kong longer than a week or two, it would be seriously difficult to justify going for more than just a day trip anyway.
+Realistically, unless you’re staying in Hong Kong longer than a week or two, it would be difficult to justify only spending one day in Macau.

 This Macau guide explains exactly how you can visit Macau from Hong Kong on your own, which is pretty easy to do.
 But it’s also easy to arrange a guided tour and let someone else manage the details.